 These days kids spend more and more time inside looking at screens.
 The BBC reports that children aged 5-16 spend an average of 6.5 hours a day in front of screens, and the numbers grow even more with teenage boys who clock about 8 hours a day.
 Getting kids moving and outdoors, immersed in nature, has never been more important.
 And what better way to do this than to bring kids into the rugged, expansive and intriguing wilderness of Alaska.
 In a seemingly known world filled with rigid school schedules, organized sports and controlled environments, Alaska is a breath of fresh air—literally.
 It offers the valuable experiences of exploration, observation of wildlife and variety in activity, all in a location that inspires awe, wonder and amusement from the expansive landscape to the tiniest bug.

-We know this firsthand as AdventureSmith Explorations’ founder, Todd Smith, brought his family along on his land-based adventure to Alaska, visiting Kenai Fjords National Park and Denali National Park on the Alaska Wildland Collection and Camp Denali & North Face Lodge Adventure trips.
+We know this firsthand as AdventureSmith Explorations’ founder, Todd Smith, brought his family along on his land-based adventure to Alaska, visiting Kenai Fjords National Park and Denali National Park on the Alaska Wildland Collection and Camp Denali & North Face Lodge Adventure trips (note that the North Face Lodge is no longer available on the latter trip).
 This visit inspired curiosity, natural learning and a sense of freedom, both for him as well as his two boys, Ryder (13) and Nolan (9).
 Read Todd’s tales in his Denali Review and Kenai Review blog posts, then experience the adventure again from his kids’ perspectives here!

 Favorite Alaskan Activity